Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 they have helped more than 1,000 children overcome learning disorders, and say that represents a 97 percent success rate.

-Dolphins and children working together have built a hypothetical base, and programs designed for children suffering from a range
+Dolphins and children working together have built a hypothetical base, and programs designed for children suffering from a

-of disorders, including autism and A.D.D, ages 2-13 has made it a realization.
+range of disorders, including autism and A.D.D, ages 2-13 has made it a realization.

 The student with special needs is taken to the pool and is encouraged to swim with the dolphin for thirty minutes.
-The individual
+The

-who are treated with physical therapy.
+lessons and who are treated with physical therapy.

-Some medical professionals admit that dolphins can have a therapeutic effect on people suffering from depression and learning
+Some medical professionals admit that dolphins can have a therapeutic effect on people suffering from depression and

-skill to identify neurological disorders in people, and then help them relax and open up to learning and healing.
-But many scientists
+scanning system skill to identify neurological disorders in people, and then help them relax and open up to learning and

-argue that the children just like the feel of the dolphins, and it is no more than a recreational pastime.
-And they note that there is
+healing.
+But many scientists argue that the children just like the feel of the dolphins, and it is no more than a recreational

-not a conclusive study on dolphin therapy to prove it really works.
+pastime.
+And they note that there is not a conclusive study on dolphin therapy to prove it really works.

 Biomedical Treatments

-Among the available options are biomedical treatments (interventions that involve activity of bodily process) that some families
+Among the available options are biomedical treatments (interventions that involve activity of bodily process) that some

-their effectiveness on specific symptoms.
-Certain medications, for example, have been proven to be helpful in reducing difficult
+documentation as to their effectiveness on specific symptoms.
+Certain medications, for example, have been proven to be

-symptoms such as anxiety or obsessive/compulsive behaviors.
+helpful in reducing difficult symptoms such as anxiety or obsessive/compulsive behaviors.

 There’s others like dietary interventions, which have little proven evidence, but have been supported by families who say the

 improvements in their children’s abilities or behavior are noticeable.
-There are also many other choices available; among them are
+There are also many other choices available; among them

-treatment.
+this treatment.
 You should also research and verify basis of any unusual treatments before you invest.

-Caution: Many of these listed can be expensive, and are not generally covered by insurance, though you may wish to check with your
+Caution: Many of these listed can be expensive, and are not generally covered by insurance, though you may wish

-pediatrician for advice on filing insurance claims.
+to check with your pediatrician for advice on filing insurance claims.

 Secretin Hormone Therapy

 This was a popular concocted treatment in recent years due to a news report that praised the effectiveness.
-Secretin is actually a
+Secretin is

-pancreatic function or gastric problems such as ulcers in adults.
+such as impaired pancreatic function or gastric problems such as ulcers in adults.

-At the present time, there is no agreed upon procedure to determine which children may potentially benefit from the use of this
+At the present time, there is no agreed upon procedure to determine which children may potentially benefit from the use of

-measures for the treatment of acute hypersensitivity reactions should be administered.
+appropriate measures for the treatment of acute hypersensitivity reactions should be administered.

-Although more than 100 children have received secretin injections for the treatment of autism, only one study on its use in three
+Although more than 100 children have received secretin injections for the treatment of autism, only one study on its use in

-impairment.
+brain impairment.
 Since that time, many studies have been done with little evidence of its effectiveness.

 Dietary Interventions/Megavitamins